Melanated Fathers of America Got an opportunity to speak to Jarrette Bourn about love, family and the importance of a two-parent home.

 Tell us a little about where you grew up?

 I grew up in Sacramento, Ca but I was born in San Jose, ca.

 Ok, what was your home structure like?

 Both parents were there.
-My dad worked as a garbage man, he was there but he was very distance.
-My mom was very hands on, fun and very loving.
+My dad worked as a garbage man, he was there but he was very distant.
+My mom was very hands-on, fun and very loving.
 She was a little crazy (laughs) but she was great.